kkrajczar/DSGeneric/Clustering_mixed_data.md

 ### Genetic approaches

 - Apply a algorithm specific for mixed cases: k-prototyping, partitioning around medoids (PAM).
 For categorical data, typically Hamming dissimilarity or Gower distance measure is used.
 With Hamming dissimilarity, the distance is 1 for each feature that differs (rather than the difference between the numeric values assigned to the categories).
+Is label encoding or onehotencoding needed for Hamming distance, or can we keep the variables as whatever categories?

+- "If your scale your numeric features to the same range as the binarized categorical features then cosine similarity tends to yield very similar results to the Hamming approach above.
+I don't have a robust way to validate that this works in all cases so when I have mixed cat and num data I always check the clustering on a sample with the simple cosine method I mentioned and the more complicated mix with Hamming.
+If the difference is insignificant I prefer the simpler method." cwharland, in the linked stackoverflow discussion.

 - Converting categorical attributes to binary values, and then doing k-means as if these were numeric values.
 Earlier method, see [Ralambondrainy](https://www.sciencedirect.com/science/article/abs/pii/016786559500075R).